-Working with Google’s location service, I felt that its smallest interval for location update is a bit large for me.
+Working with Google’s location service, I felt its smallest interval for location update is a bit large for me.
 And it was not accurate enough too.
-Now the problem is that the vehicle would be moving at a high speed, say 50 mph (that would be around 80 kmph) but the geofence that was set usually only had a radius of 50 to 60 meters.
-The rate of getting location updates of the driver should be very high, in our case say every 1 to 2 seconds because the vehicle moving at 80 kmph would cross the geofence of a 60m radius in no time.
+Now the problem is that the vehicle would be moving at high speed, say 50 mph (around 80 mph), but the geofence that was set usually only had a 50 to 60 meters radius.
+The driver’s location updates should be very high, in our case, every 1 to 2 seconds because the vehicle moving at 80 mph would cross the geofence of a 60m radius in no time.

-We can create geofence using same google gms play services with a few boilerplate codes.
-Now the major area of concern is: firstly, getting the location updates of driver’s vehicle at short intervals and secondly, creating geofence of a certain radius and to get notified when the driver gets in or out of the geofence at high speed.
+We can create geofence using the same google gms play services with a few boilerplate codes.
+Now the major area of concern is: firstly, getting the location updates of the driver’s vehicle at short intervals and secondly, creating geofence of a certain radius and getting notified when the driver gets in or out of the geofence at high speed.

 2. Less code and performance issues

-I needed something that requires less code.
-Also, I needed some sort of mechanism that can handle both of the aspects with less fuss without having to worry about code optimization and device performance issues.
-Google location service API has usage limits of about 100 geofences per device which was not enough for me.
-Additionally, running google play services app on the background can cause battery drainage.
+I needed something that required less code.
+Also, I needed some sort of mechanism that could handle both aspects with less fuss without having to worry about code optimization and device performance issues.
+Google location service API has usage limits of about 100 geofences per device, which was not enough for me.
+Additionally, running the google play services app in the background can cause battery drainage.
 And my app had to continuously listen for location changes in the background.